MilkBowl/LocalShops/README.md

 ## Permissions
 LocalShops has different types of shops that can be used, global and local.
-Global shops are accessable and configurable based upon a world locale, while Local shops are accessable and configurable based upon a cuboid within a world.
+Global shops are accessible and configurable based upon a world locale, while Local shops are accessible and configurable based upon a cuboid within a world.
 Permissions are separated to allow for different permission levels and as such the type needs to be included.